agajankush/agents/openai_sdk/README.md

 1. **openai_sdk/agent.ipynb:** Demonstrates the fundamentals of creating and using tools.
 2. **openai_sdk/handoffs.ipynb:** Builds on the first notebook to show how to implement a multi-step workflow with handoffs.
+3. **guardrails.ipynb:** The final version combining all concepts to create a robust, multi-agent system with safety checks.